 Bird Bath Landscaping Tips

-If you’re keen to place one or more bird baths in your backyard, either for decorative purposes, or to solely provide water to birds, there are a few things to consider.
+If you’re keen to place one or more bird baths in your backyard, either for decorative purposes or to provide water, there are a few things to consider.

 1. Location Matters

-It’s a good idea to place the bird bath near a tree or near bushes, to not only make it more accessible for birds, but to also make it look more natural and appealing.
+It’s a good idea to place the bird bath near a tree or bushes, not only to make it more accessible for birds but also to make it look more natural and appealing.

 This also gives you a bit more space to clean the birdbath or to do any other sort of maintenance.
-Regular cleaning is important, otherwise the birds are going to stay away.
+Regular cleaning is important, or otherwise, the birds will stay away.

 Do make sure though that the bath is clearly visible, for the birds but also for you from inside the house.
 Also, during the warmer summer months, place the birdbath in a shaded spot to keep the water as cool as possible.